jdsmith2816/tw3mw/README.md

 What reshade options ship with the modlist?

 - The modlist ships with GrooteS enabled by default but also comes with Ferocious in the 'Benis' folder.
 You can swap between them in-game in the normal way.

+Why is my Free Cam zoomed in and hard to control?

+- Just restart the game.
+I have no idea why Free Cam bugs out like that periodically.

 # Performance